Voting & Elections

 - Downloading an Absentee Ballot Application here and mailing it or hand delivering it to your County Clerk’s Office

-Applications must be received by the County Clerk no later than 5:00 pm on Tuesday, October 20, 2020.
+Applications must be received by the County Clerk no later than 5:00 pm on Thursday, November 3, 2022.
 A ballot will be sent to voters who have properly filled out the application.
-If the application was not completed correctly, a notification with the reason why the application was not accepted will be sent within 24 hours of receipt of the application.

 Request an Accessible Absentee Ballot

-For the first time in New Mexico, absentee voting has expanded to be more accessible.
-Absentee ballots have been designed so that a voter who is blind or visually impaired may independently use their own nonvisual or low-vision technology to mark their ballot.
+New Mexico has designed absentee ballots so that a voter who is visually impaired may independently use their screen reader technology to mark their ballot.

 - Fill out an application online by CLICKING HERE.